 European Solidarity Corps

-Volunteering Projects at Bialystok University of Technology
+Volunteering Projects at Bialystok University of Technology:

-- an interest in environmental protection,
+- an interest in environmental protection and sustainability;

-- readiness to participate in promotional activities,
+- willingness to take part in promotional activities;

 The project participation rules and related attachments can be found below: